Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 Paddy and Joan at the house in Kardamyli.
 From Olivia Stewart’s archive

-Table painted by Niko Hadjikyriakos-Ghikas, Kardamyli, 1989.
-Benaki Museum / Ghika Gallery Donation by Patrick & Joan Leigh Fermor
+Table painted by Nikos Hadjikyriakos-Ghika, Kardamyli, 1989.
+Benaki Museum / Ghika Gallery Donated by Patrick and Joan Leigh Fermor

-Τhe Leigh Fermors with Niko and Barbara Ghika at the courtyard of the house, 1967.
+Τhe Leigh Fermors with Nikos and Barbara Ghika at the courtyard of the house, 1967.
 From Olivia Stewart’s archive

 Patrick Leigh Fermor at the house in Kardamyli.
 Benaki Museum / Ghika Gallery, Photographic Archive